-Specific measures for our production environment & related systems
+Specific measures for our production environment (Consent Management Platform) & related systems

-Usercentrics does not operate its own server resources in its own data centers.
+Usercentrics does not operate its own server resources in its own data centres.
 Where processing is carried out by subcontractors, the following measures, among others, apply, before and during data processing:

-- Monitoring/supervision of system activities by our employees. - Our productive environment is backed up at regular intervals or data mirroring procedures are used. - Hardware (especially servers) is decommissioned after a check of the data carriers used in it and, if necessary, after the relevant data records have been backed up.
+- Monitoring/supervision of system activities by our employees. - Our productive environment is backed up at regular intervals or data mirroring procedures are used. - Hardware (especially servers) is decommissioned after a check of the data carriers used in it and, if necessary, after the relevant data records have been backed up. - The systems are protected by an uninterruptible power supply (UPS). - A multi-layer virus protection and firewall architecture is used.